What will it take for Pakistani musicians to get paid on time?

 Editor’s Note: This article reported that E Sharp had not been paid in full for the IAM KARACHI festival despite the passage of 3 months.
 After speaking with I Am Karachi festival, it has come to our attention that E Sharp had in fact been paid on the 10th of January directly into their account but the band had over looked it.
 A small amount was outstanding due to a confusion.
 This too has been settled and E SHARP has posted a clarification on their website.
 Mosiki supports organisations like IAK who are working hard to promote music from the grass root level upwards.

-Why are renowned institutions like LUMS Music Society, I am Karachi Music Festival and others, cheating the talent that makes their events and platform a success?
+Why are renowned institutions like LUMS Music Society and others, cheating the talent that makes their events and platform a success?
 We reached out to some Pakistani independent musicians to shed light on this frustrating culture of delayed and non-payments for their performance.

 Getting paid on time has always been the bane of our existence, especially if you’re freelancer.
 It’s as though people that give us work take the ‘free’ in freelancer to heart.
 Musicians in Pakistan, independent musicians specifically, are working on a freelance basis because the music landscape in Pakistan doesn’t allow for more work opportunities if you’re not famous.
 But somehow it’s difficult for some to grasp that not being famous doesn’t delegitimize the art that these musicians create.
 To call them freelancers would also be an understatement, because they put in endless effort every day to continue creating new music, now and again, in the hopes that one more person will hear them, one more opportunity to get someone to invest in their work, one more Facebook like, one more fan.